Iskra-Initiative/bitcore/README.md

 # bitcore

-currently used for [**bit**](https://github.com/dgtlrst/bit) backend

-`bitcore` is also generic.
+`bitcore` is generic.
 It provides an API to a serial driver implementation, which can be used for any project, which requires serial communication.

 - **interface**
   - provides a public API to a serial driver implementation